florian/observable/README.md

 $.trigger('topic'); // Logs 'topic called'
 ```

-You can also pass arguments to the subscribed functions by adding an array as the second argument:
+You can also pass arguments to the subscribed functions by passing an array as the second argument:

 ```js
 $.on('topic', function (arg1, arg2) {